 WHY "CHASE HILL" ?

 I’ve often thought that giving place-names to virtual entities seemed a little silly—and you might be wondering, as I would be, what “Chase Hill” has to do with a distance writing school.
-Yet when it was time to find a name for the school, what came to mind most strongly was the unusual environment in which I grew up.
+Yet when it was time to find a name for the school, what came to mind was the unusual environment in which I grew up.
 When I was young, my mother, my two brothers and I moved into an old and extremely drafty house on a small dirt road in Kennebunkport, Maine.
 The little town has changed so much that the one I remember no longer exists, but the house is still there—in fact, it’s an art gallery now, open to visitors throughout most of the year.
 It’s been fixed up, of course: fresh paint, new flooring, hopefully a more functional furnace.
 The house had been built in the 1800’s for one fortunate but since forgotten Captain Chase, who could view the details of the nearby harbor from the upstairs windows of his rambling, hill-top home.
 The name of the road?
 Chase Hill, of course.

-Shortly after we settled in, my mother’s spirited appreciation for the arts and humanities (especially poetry and philosophy) began drawing a number of the town’s hungrier-minded inhabitants to the house on Chase Hill.
+Shortly after we had settled in, my mother’s spirited appreciation for the arts and humanities (especially poetry and philosophy) began to draw a number of the town’s hungrier-minded inhabitants to the house on Chase Hill.
 New friends of all ages, many in their teens, soon filled our home most afternoons and evenings: it became a house of many voices, many ideas, and many arts.
-What was most unusual about all this was that the people who visited the house on Chase Hill could trust that their ideas, their questions, and their intellectual or artistic endeavors–whatever they might be–would be genuinely welcome there.
+What was most unusual about all this was that the people who visited the house on Chase Hill could trust that their ideas, their questions, and their intellectual or artistic endeavors–whatever they might be–would be genuinely welcome.
 For many, this level of acceptance and appreciation was a new, inspiring experience, as was the atmosphere of intellectual and artistic vitality that they themselves were helping to create.

 Finally, and oddly enough, even the two words (chase, hill), and the strange imperative they form, seem appropriate here, as well: like the runner, the writer is aware that there is always another, and yet another hill to climb in the often-stumbling process of getting every word right.
 But the writer who is lucky enough to know the joy of writing doesn’t dread such hills–she chases them.
-To experience writing with such joy, tenacity and courage is to experience what it really means to be “a writer”—ultimately, this is our greatest wish for every Chase Hill student.
+To experience writing with such joy, tenacity and courage is to experience what it means to be “a writer”—ultimately, this is our greatest wish for every Chase Hill student.